-What Is a Pneumonia?
+What Causes a Pneumonia?

 Pneumonia is an infection that causes inflammation in one or both lungs.
 Pneumonia is usually caused by breathing in bacteria, viruses or other organisms, including fungi.
 Occasionally, pneumonia is caused by accidentally inhaling food, liquids, vomit, chemicals or saliva into the lungs (called aspiration pneumonia).